Stan Orchel, Jr., Program Supervisor

 "To protect the public and occupational workers against unnecessary radiation exposure from X-ray producing machines."

 December 20, 2013: We have implemented a credit card payment system for the X-ray Program.
 Registrants may pay their registration and inspection fee payments using this system.
 The page may be found at: Credit Card Payment Site.
+The system will ask for your facility ID number.
+The data entry field is looking for 5 characters so please include zeros (0) before your ID number to ensure there are 5 characters entered.
 If you have any questions please contact us at 804-864-8150.

 Machines must be inspected within the established frequency of either 1 or 3 years, based on the type of use.
 Any x-ray machine that is determined to be unsafe for human use is restricted from use until the x-ray machine is repaired by a service company, and re-inspected by a Virginia Radiological Health Specialist , or permanently removed from service.
 These regional radiological health specialists audit and monitor private sector inspections and perform compliance inspections of x-ray facilities.